truecharts/website/src/content/docs/news/2024-05-29-chart-backups-and-restores.md

 ---
-slug: "news/app-backups-and-restores"
+slug: "news/chart-backups-and-restores"
-title: "Enhanced App Backup and Restore Solutions"
+title: "Enhanced Chart Backup and Restore Solutions"
 authors: [bitpushr]
 date: 2024-05-29
 tags:
   - "2024"
 ---

-## Enhancing App Backups and Restores for TrueCharts Users
+## Enhancing Backups and Restores for TrueCharts Users

 Today, we are pleased to announce new solutions for backing up and restoring of TrueCharts CNPG and application/chart data.
 We hope you enjoy!